VW P0555 Code – Brake Booster Pressure Sensor Circuit

 Does your Volkswagen have fault code P0555 – Brake Booster Pressure Sensor Circuit after you diagnose your Volvo with an OBD-II Scanner?
 Read the article below and learn what causes the fault code to appear and the possible solutions to fix the problem.
 This guide will discuss what causes the P0555 fault code on a Volkswagen.

-P0555 fault code usually comes because of a brake booster pressure sensor circuit problem.
+The P0555 fault code usually comes from a brake booster pressure sensor circuit problem.
 The brake pressure sensor itself may malfunction, the connector can be faulty or corroded, wires to the sensor can get damaged, or there is a problem with the Engine Control Module (ECM / ECU / PCM).

 In addition to P0555, you may get other related codes such as P0556, P0557, P0558, and P0559.
 The function of the brake booster pressure sensor is to monitor the amount of engine vacuum available for the power brake booster.